Should You Let Your Cat Outdoors?

 Ultimately, the decision to allow your cat to go outside is up to you.
 This post will look at the risks and benefits associated with choosing an indoor-only, an indoor/outdoor or an outdoor-only lifestyle so you can make an informed decision about what’s best for your cat.

 Safety is the primary reason for indoor-only living

-A significant reason for keeping your cat inside is to keep her safe from possible dangers that can threaten her well-being and even her life.
+A significant reason for keeping your cat inside is to keep them safe from possible dangers that can threaten their well-being and even their life.
 The great outdoors is filled with many situations that are potentially hazardous to cats, which explains why the average life span for an outdoor cat is 4.5 years, compared to nearly 15 years for an indoor cat.

 - Cars — Contrary to popular belief, cats don’t have an innate instinct to avoid busy streets.
 Even “street smart” cats get hit by cars.